-The Company's main objective is to maintain sustainable cash flows from operations on its projects and the main areas of focus for 2020 include:
+The Company's main objective is to maintain sustainable cash flows from operations on its projects.

+Main areas of focus for 2021 include:

-- Cerro Prieto management is pursuing exploration of nearby areas within our concessions to extend mine life and potentially increase production. - San José de Gracia continue to work towards bringing a resolution to the conflict with DynaUSA and moving the project into production.
+- Cerro Prieto the Company is pursuing exploration of nearby areas within our concessions to extend mine life and potentially increase production.
+The Company is re-leaching material to extract residual gold from previously leached material which is expected to increase gold production in the coming quarters. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia work to bring a resolution to the conflict with DynaUSA and move the project into production.